dieg0espx/client-AI_TakeOff/pdf-dashboard/SETUP.md

 - **NEW: Extracted text display and AI enhancement**
 - **NEW: OpenAI-powered text rewriting and professional formatting**
 - **NEW: Automatic token refresh - no more re-authentication after 1 hour!**
-- **NEW: Previous Take Offs section - view and manage all processed documents**
+- **NEW: History section - view and manage all processed documents**

 ## Usage